tbp.monty.frameworks.models.evidence_matching#

 graph_delta_thresholds: Thresholds used to compare nodes in the graphs being

 learned, and thereby whether to include a new point or not.
 By default, we only consider the distance between points, using a threshold of 0.001 (determined in remove_close_points).
-Can also specify thresholds based on e.g. point-normal angle difference, or principal curvature magnitude difference.
+Can also specify thresholds based on e.g. surface normal angle difference, or principal curvature magnitude difference.

 max_graph_size: Maximum size of a graph in meters.
 Any observations that fall